OpenNews/schedule-data-loader/README.md

     variable called GOOGLE_SPREADSHEET_KEY for extra security, or can simply be stored as a string in this script.

+* **GOOGLE_SPREADSHEET_SHEETNAME:** a string naming the individual worksheet with your data.
+If you leave this blank, the script will assume your data is stored in the spreadsheet's first worksheet.

 * **FETCH_MULTIPLE_WORKSHEETS:** set to `True` if `GOOGLE_SPREADSHEET_KEY` points
     to a document with data in multiple worksheets.
 The import will retrieve data from all worksheets and compile into a single JSON file. _NOTE:_ The import